tcpiplab/dontsleepuntil/README.md

   ⦿ prevent sleeping until proceding command has finished running ⦿ sleep when command is run

+Recomendations:

-this is intended to be run in a terminal
+  ⦿ this script should be run on a unix-based system (best with laptops) ⦿ intended to be run in a terminal

-it is recomended this is script is given an alias in your terminals config. file
+  ⦿ this is script is given an alias in your terminals config. file